In this blog post, I’ll provide some guidance on how to choose the MySQL innodb_log_file_size.

 Another thing to keep in mind: the recovery time we spoke about early really depends on the Uncheckpointed Bytes rather than total log file size.
 If you do not see recovery time increasing with a larger innodb_log_file_size, check out InnoDB Checkpoint Age graph – it might be you just can’t fully utilize large log files with your workload and configuration.

-Another way to look at the log file size is in context of log space usage:
+Another way to look at the log file size is in the context of log space usage:

 This graph shows the amount of Data Written to the InnoDB log files per hour, as well as the total size of the InnoDB log files.
 In the graph above, we have 2GB of log space and some 12GB written to the Log files per hour.
 This means we cycle through logs every ten minutes.